brains-group/zkKYC_and_zkCBPR/README.md

 **Foundry is a blazing fast, portable, and modular toolkit for Ethereum application development written in Rust.**

-Foundry consists of:
+Foundry consists of (we need to use):

 -   **Forge**: Ethereum testing framework (like Truffle, Hardhat, and DappTools).
 -   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions, and getting chain data.
 -   **Anvil**: Local Ethereum node, akin to Ganache or Hardhat Network.
--   **Chisel**: Fast, utilitarian, and verbose Solidity REPL.

 ## Documentation